-Thank you, Inspector.
+Yes, thank you, Lestrade.
 I don't need your commentary on the situation.
 Incidentally, please learn how to use a comma correctly.

 All this was timestamped between 7:03 and 8:46 the night before last.
 John had spoken with Sherlock at length just the night before, and he hadn't said a word about any of it.

 John snapped the laptop shut in a rage (regretting it at the last minute; can't-afford-any-new-gadgets-we-are-now-a-one-income-family.)
-He got up, found his phone on the kitchen bench, and shot off a text to a well known number.
+He got up, found his phone on the kitchen bench, and shot off a text to Sherlock's number.